jmd-dk/concept/doc/installation.rst

       .. tip::
          All available
          `Docker images <https://hub.docker.com/r/jmddk/concept/>`__ are based
          on `Debian <https://hub.docker.com/_/debian>`__.
+Newer images will
+         have the `nano text editor <https://www.nano-editor.org/>`__
-If you want access to additional software (e.g. Git or a text editor) within a Docker container, first run
+         installed.
+If you would like access to additional software (e.g. your text editor of choice or Git) within a Docker container, first run

          .. code-block:: bash